scrapinghub/spidermon/docs/source/monitors.rst

                 msg='Extracted less than {} items'.format(minimum_threshold)
             )

+.. class:: Monitor(name=name, data=None, parent=None)

-A `Monitor` instance has the following properties that can be used to help you implement your monitors:
+A `Monitor` instance defines a monitor that includes your monitoring logic and has the following properties that can be used to help you implement your monitors:

 ``data.stats`` dict-like object containing the stats of the spider execution